richardghirst/PiBits/README.md

 The build environment is based on Autotools to allow for compilation on the Raspberry Pi, or cross-compilation.

-You may need to install 'autoconf' to build.
+You may need to install `autoconf` to build.
 On Raspbian and other Debian based systems this can be achieved with:

     sudo apt-get install autoconf